-Scholarships are awarded to high school seniors.
-Award amount is between \$6,000 - \$8,000.
-Students must meet two of the following three requirements: (1) 3.0 GPA, (2) SAT 1000, and (3) be in the top 30% of their high school class.
+These scholarships are awarded to high school seniors.
+The award amount is between \$6,000 and \$8,000.
+Students must meet two of the following three requirements: (1) 2.8 GPA, (2) 950 SAT, and (3) a ranking in the top 30 percent of their high school class.
 The scholarship is renewable if the student maintains a 3.0 cumulative grade point average.
-Seventy percent will be allocated to tuition costs and thirty percent will be allocated to dormitory costs.
+Seventy percent will be allocated to tuition costs, and 30 percent will be allocated to dormitory costs.

-Honors Scholarship
+Honors